DavyCode/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 Another aspect is customers who need to execute webtasks infrequently.
 Think of the typical authentication scenario; users come to work and log in then are done for the rest of the day.
 Users who come in later very frequently encounter a situation where our stack is cold.

 > **"We put considerable effort into finding ways to optimize webtask startup latency, so it does not take seconds as Lambda takes from time to time unpredictably.
 This latency would reflect poorly on the end user experience."**<br />
-> Tomasz Janczuk - Chief Webtask Architect
+> Tomasz Janczuk - Chief Webtasks Architect

 A choice was made to keep a prewarmed pool of containers that are immediately ready to execute webtasks.
 When a request comes in, one that has not been seen in a while, the Webtasks platform picks a container that is already running from a pool of unassigned containers and reverse proxies that request to it.